Van Gogh Museum

-Craving a tangerine-tinged gin and tonic with a side of shrimp bitterballen (small, round croquettes)?
-Or a glass of sparkling wine and...
+Craving a tangerine-tinged gin and tonic with a side of prawn-filled bitterballen (croquettes)?
+Or a glass of sparkling wine and plate...

-The grassy, people-filled square behind the museums entertains with its skateboard ramp, playground, ice-skating pond (in winter) and I Amsterdam sculpture (everyone’s favourite photo op).
+The grassy, people-filled square behind the museums entertains with its skateboard ramp, playground, ice-skating pond (in winter) and 2m-high I Amsterdam sculpture (a favourite climbing structure/photo op).
 Locals toss frisbees, couples hold hands, and everyone picnics here when the weather warms up.
 The space is also used for public concerts and special events.

 Museumplein was laid out to host the World Exhibition in 1883, but gained its lasting title only when the Rijksmuseum opened two years later.

 One of many facelifts raised a triangle of turf at the southern end, dubbed the 'ass's ear' for its shape; it's now a popular spot for sun worshippers.
 There's a large supermarket concealed below.